 Part 3 - Line 4a

-IN 2021, SENIORS ON A MISSION FLORISHED WHEN A LOT OF NONPROFITS CLOSED THEIR DOORS.
-AT YEAREND, 120 SENIOR ADULTS HAD ATTENDED 45-60 MINUTE, ONE-ON-ONE TECHNOLOGY SESSIONS CREATED SPECIFICALLY IN RESPONSE TO THE OUTCRY FOR HELP FROM THE SENIORS THEMSELVES.
-WE EXPANDED OUR OUTREACH THROUGH THE TECHNOLOGY POPUPS TO TWO NEW COUNTIES AND 80% OF OUR TECHNOLOGY STUDENTS ARE NEW TO OUR ORGANIZATION.
-THE INITIAL SURVEYS REFLECT THAT OUR COVID SHIFT WAS IN THE RIGHT DIRECTION.
-100% OF SENIOR RESPONDENTS AGREED, OR STRONGLY AGREED, THAT THE TRAINING WAS BENEFICIAL; THE SENIORS STATED THEY WERE MORE CONFIDENT USING THEIR DEVICES, AND WOULD SUGGEST THE TRAINING TO A FRIEND OR FAMILY MEMBER.
-98% THOUGHT THE TRAINING ENHANCED THEIR ABILITY TO CONNECT WITH FAMILY & FRIENDS.
-MOST SENIORS SERVED WERE LOW-INCOME, WITH 50% LIVING BELOW THE AREA MEDIAN INCOME (AMI).
-70% OF THE SENIORS WERE OVER 70 YEARS OLD, AND EVERYONE WAS THANKFUL THE TRAINING WAS FREE AND IN A LOCATION NEAR THEM!
+IN 2023, SENIORS ON A MISSION FLORISHED!
+AT YEAREND, OVER 473 SENIOR ADULTS HAD ATTENDED A 30-60 MINUTE, ONE-ON-ONE TECHNOLOGY SESSION CREATED SPECIFICALLY IN RESPONSE TO THE OUTCRY FOR HELP FROM THE SENIORS THEMSELVES.
+WE EXPANDED OUR OUTREACH THROUGH THE TECHNOLOGY POPUPS TO FIVE COUNTIES AND 78% OF OUR TECHNOLOGY SENIOR ADULT STUDENTS ARE NEW TO OUR ORGANIZATION.
+99% OF SENIOR RESPONDENTS AGREED, OR STRONGLY AGREED, THAT THE TRAINING WAS BENEFICIAL; THE SENIORS STATED THEY WERE MORE CONFIDENT USING THEIR DEVICES, AND WOULD SUGGEST THE TRAINING TO A FRIEND OR FAMILY MEMBER.
+97% THOUGHT THE TRAINING ENHANCED THEIR ABILITY TO CONNECT WITH FAMILY & FRIENDS.
+MOST SENIORS SERVED WERE LOW-INCOME, WITH 75% LIVING BELOW THE AREA MEDIAN INCOME (AMI).
+80% OF THE SENIORS WERE OVER 70 YEARS OLD, AND EVERYONE WAS THANKFUL THE TRAINING WAS FREE AND IN A LOCATION NEAR THEM!
+THEY PARTICULARLY LIKE THE 40FT MOBILE UNIT WHERE THE TRAINING TAKES PLACE.

 Name (title) | Role | Hours | Compensation |